World Bladder Cancer Patient Forum 2022 – Taking bladder cancer patient’s voice forward

 “Bladder cancer is often questioned.
 This is why awareness is a huge tool regarding that disease.
 We need to keep talking about it and raise our voices about the risk factors and symptoms.”

-The recording of the event will be made available soon on the WBCPC YouTube channel.
+The recording is available on our WBCPC YouTube channel.